 - Gives you plenty of time to entertain dinner party guests while the sous vide does its magic

-- Add whatever flavors to the bag that will be infused into the chicken while it cooks
+- Add whatever flavors to the bag that will be infused into the pork while it cooks

 When the chops are cooked in